- Reviewed: 3 November 2017, 15:00 NZDT

 Political tension/civil unrest

 New Zealanders in Madagascar are advised to avoid all demonstrations and political gatherings, as even those intended to be peaceful have the potential to turn violent.
-You should adhere to any instructions and restrictions issued by the local authorities.
+You should adhere to any instructions and restrictions issued by the local authorities, and monitor local media for updates.

 New Zealanders should also be aware of the possibility of petty crime, such as pickpocketing or bag-snatching.
 As victims of violent and petty crime are often targeted due to their perceived wealth it is advisable to avoid wearing or displaying items that appear valuable, such as mobile devices and jewellery.